Humphries-Lab/Lab-Manual/content/practical.md

 everyone to enter their holidays; and for adding interesting external events (local seminars, conferences etc).

+The lab also has a Team on Microsoft Teams, for online meetings and hybrid attendance at in-person meetings.

-**Action**: Ask Mark to give you access to the lab calendar.
+**Action**: Ask Mark to give you access to the lab calendar and the lab's Team.

 ## Lab meetings
-Lab meetings are weekly*, from 12-1pm.
+Lab meetings are weekly*, and scheduled on the Google Calendar.
 Meeting content
 alternates: week 1 is a data club; week 2 is a journal club; both follow a rota so all members will present.
 Data clubs are a chance to present your latest results, your problems you want to solve, or